Pulau Sudong

-Pulau Sudong is a 209-hectare coral island off the southern coast of Singapore.
-It was enlarged through a land reclamation process during the late 1970s.
+Pulau Sudong (Malay for Sudong Island) is a 209 ha coral island off the southern coast of Singapore.
+It was enlarged through a land reclamation process during the late 1970s, and is home to the Pulau Sudong Airport.

 Restricted area

 Since the early 1980s, Pulau Sudong, together with Pulau Senang and Pulau Pawai, have formed the Singapore Armed Forces southern islands military training area and live-firing zone.
 As with all other military installations in Singapore, the entire live-firing zone is strictly off limits to all civilians at all times of the day and night.
 The only exceptions to this are for workers who are contracted by MINDEF to perform maintenance on the island's area calibration facilities.

-The island's airport and dock are maintained by SAF, with most areas covered by dense vegetation - the island is a wildlife haven for migratory birds and plants alike.
-The airstrip is only utilised for emergencies involving military aircraft.
+The island's airport and dock are maintained by the Singapore Armed Forces (SAF), with most areas covered by dense vegetation - the island is a wildlife haven for migratory birds and plants alike.
+The airstrip is only utilised for emergencies that involve military aircraft.

 Etymology and history

-Sudong is the same as tudong in Malay, a cone-shaped food cover made from matting; it is also used as head covers by padi planters.
+Sudong comes from the same root word as tudong in Malay, a cone-shaped food cover made from matting, which is also used as head covering by padi planters.

-The government malaria research station, originally on Pulau Belakang Mati, was on the island.
+The government malaria research station was formerly located on the island for a period in the 1940s.

+Prior to the airstrip being built, it was home to around 400 permanent inhabitants that lived in kampongs.

 In 2015, the former island inhabitants petitioned to be allowed back to the island for a day to fulfill their dying wish.
-However their request was denied.
+However, their request was denied.